fridamariejoergensen/CSS_project/content/data-description.md

 <img src="/images/Charecter links.png"     />

 ## **Filtering the data**
 The original data set consisted of 4066 characters.
 However, some of the characters had little or no information attached.
 We concluded that if we had no information about a character or if their name included "unidentified", they were not relevant for the network.
 Furthermore, some of the data was actually the actors from the Harry Potter movies.
-Lastly, some nodes were groups of people, eg. Arthur Weasley's ten unidentified subordinates.
+Lastly, some nodes were groups of people, eg. "Arthur Weasley's ten unidentified subordinates".
 We created an initial network to check the degree of the characters, to exclude characters with no links.
 To summarize, the following filters were applied to remove data:

 * If blood status, house, species, death time and alias were all "None".
 Removed: 91 characters
 * If name started with "unidentified".
 Removed: 431 characters